achengli/miscellaneous-octave/README.md

 contact me by issues tab and ask me what you want about this repository or even for code usage.

 ## License and usage
-Every file and content in this repository is under MIT terms license and by copyright.
+Every file and content in this repository is under GPLv3 terms license and by copyright.

 **Yassin Achengli - Copyright (c) 2025 BY**